ucsb-cs148-w25/pj11-recipegenerator/README.md

 ```

 #### C. Environment Variables
-Create a `.env` file in the `app` directory with the following variables:
+Create a `.env` file in the root directory with the following variables:
 ```
 MONGODB_URI=your_mongodb_connection_string
 OPENAI_API_KEY=your_openai_api_key